TGElder/downhill/README.md

 ![gridColoured.png](images/gridColoured.png)

-Let us look at how we constrain each type of cell and how this ensures they will have at least one neighbour that is lower.
+Let us look at how we constrain each type of cell and how this ensures that they will have at least one neighbour that is lower.

 #### Type+- Cells